-4.1 General
+5.1 General

-Fire agencies respond to emergencies with day-to-day personnel and resources.
-While fire is generally the lead agency for hazardous materials response, On-Scene Command often takes the form of unified command to accommodate the jurisdictional authority and functional responsibility of participating organizations.
+emergencies with day-to-day personnel and resources.
+While fire is generally the lead agency for hazardous materials response, On-Scene, Command often takes the form of unified command to accommodate the jurisdictional authority and functional responsibility of participating organizations.